sourceincite/sourceincite.github.io/training.md

 #### <a name="hotel"></a> Hotels and Accomodation

 <p class="cn" markdown="1">The two hotels we recommend are approximately 10 minute’s drive with an Uber or taxi.
-The cost of ride to and from the venue should be approximately $5 USD.
+The cost of the ride to and from the venue should be approximately $5 USD.
 Walking is possible, but it will take approximately 25 - 30 minutes.</p>

 <div class="cn" markdown="1">
 - [The W Hotel](https://www.marriott.com/reservation/rateListMenu.mi?defaultTab=prepay)